 Local Tip: If you need something to relieve stress, they also opened up a smash room where you can destroy things.

-This was a bit underwhelming since we imagined ourselves interacting with the million dollars more (like rolling around in it haha).
+It’s back summer of 2023 after being gone over pandemic.
+This was underwhelming since we imagined ourselves interacting with the million dollars more (like rolling around in it haha).
 But it’s a quick stop and FREE.

 Can you see my disappointment?
 I wear my emotions on my sleeve.